 The Company achieved its goal of 25% female representation in executive officer roles in 2018.
 Based on the Corporation's current size, MCAN aspires to maintain at least 30% female representation in executive officer roles, recognizing that executive officer composition may fluctuate from time to time during periods of transition.
-The CRCG&HR Committee will continue to conduct periodic assessments to include other designated groups on the executive team, including BIPOC.
-The executive team currently has five members who identify as BIPOC of the 13 total executive officers (38.5%).
+The CRCG&HR Committee will continue to build and maintain a list of potential qualified diverse candidates for future executive officer appointments.
+The executive team currently has five members who identify as BIPOC of the 13 total executive officers (38%).
 The CRCG&HR Committee monitors and implements the EO Diversity Policy and reports to the Board thereon.
 In addition, the CRCG&HR Committee reviews the EO Diversity Policy annually, discusses any revisions that may be required and recommends any such revisions to the Board for approval.

-The following table sets out the number and percentage of women who served or are serving as executive officers at MCAN since 2021:
+The following table sets out the number and percentage of women who served or are serving as executive officers at MCAN since 2022:

 As At Target % # of Women Executive Officers Total # of Executive Officers Actual %

+March 15, 2024 30% 5 13 38%

 March 13, 2023 30% 6 13 46%

 March 11, 2022 25% 7 14 50%

-March 12, 2021 25% 6 10 60%